zoffline/zwift-offline/README.md

   * Or, if using the Windows zoffline.exe version without Python installed you can run ``strava_auth.exe`` obtained from https://github.com/oldnapalm/zoffline-helper/releases/latest in place of ``scripts/strava_auth.py``
 * Open http://localhost:8000/ and authorize.
 * Move the resulting ``strava_token.txt`` (saved in whatever directory you ran ``strava_auth.py`` in) into the ``storage/1`` directory.
-* If testing, ride at least 300 meters, shorter activities won't be uploaded.
 * Automatic screenshots upload is not possible, see [#28](https://github.com/zoffline/zwift-offline/issues/28) for details.

 </details>